byu-cce270/content/docs/unit1/3_if_goalseek/ifgs_read.md

 # Pre Class Reading Assignment

-Before class, you will be learning about a few different type of IF Statements.
-For example IF and IF.
+Before class, you will learn about a few types of IF Statements: IF and IFS.
 You will also learn about Goal Seek.

 ---

 ## IF Statements

-**IF Statements** are a function within Google Sheets that can compare two values and determine if it is true or false.
+**IF Statements** are a function within Google Sheets that can compare two values and determine if they are true or false.
 This type of two-outcome expression in programming is known as a boolean.

 ### Syntax